OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 information about each entity created:

 .. literalinclude:: code/simulator_mosaik.py
-   :lines: 38-48
+   :lines: 37-47

-The first two parameters tell you how many instances of which model you should create.
+The first two parameters tell mosaik how many instances of which model you want to create.
 As in ``init()``, you can specify additional parameters for your model.
 They must also appear in the *params* list in the simulator meta data or mosaik will reject them.
 In this case, we allow setting the initial value *init_val* for the model instances.

 For each entity, we create a new entity ID [#]_ and a model instance.
 We also create a mapping (``self.entities``) from the entity ID to our model.
 For each